umbopepato/visua/README.md

 A tool to describe brand design systems using standard CSS

-> 🛠 This package is still in development: use carefully until 1.0 release
+> 🛠 This package is still in development: use carefully until 1.0 release.
+> Feedbacks and contributions are welcome!

 ## Documentation